 Curriculum mapping lets educators collect and record curriculum-related data that identifies the core skills and content taught, the processes employed and the assessments used for each subject area and grade level.
 The completed curriculum map then becomes a tool that helps teachers – or even an entire school site – keep track of what has been taught and plan what will be taught.

 Richard Anderson, director of information services at Washington International School in Washington, D.C., further defines curriculum mapping as an ongoing process for documenting what’s being taught in a meaningful way that’s connected to learning outcomes and encourages frequent reflection and planning to better meet students’ needs.

 “Curriculum mapping becomes an identity for what the school is doing by creating a unified system that takes all the units taught in an entire school and tying them together through automatic tagging and mapping,” Anderson says.

 Think of it as a giant framework that identifies a school’s mission and vision, and illuminates them in the form of curricular units.

 Anderson says there are several benefits to taking on curriculum mapping, including:

-Educators interested learning how to develop their own curriculum mapping site that integrates various Google Suite apps, add-ons and scripts can join Anderson and colleague Fanny Passeport for the ISTE Professional Learning Series webinar “Curriculum Mapping With G Suite” April 12.
+ISTE members interested learning how to develop a curriculum mapping site that integrates various Google Suite apps, add-ons and scripts can watch the recording of the ISTE webinar “Curriculum Mapping With G Suite” with Anderson and colleague Fanny Passeport.

-- Discover how to interact with the Awesome Table tool and use the tool to filter curriculum by grade level and other parameters.
+- Interacting with the Awesome Table tool and use the tool to filter curriculum by grade level and other parameters.

-- Find out how to use basic Google app script to code your own solutions.
+- Using basic Google app script to code your own solutions.